The Relationship Between Sleep and HGH (Human Growth Hormone)

 Supplemental HGH

 The most common, and likely most effective and safest, of these methods are supplements.
-HGH supplements are particularly popular amongst athletes who want to increase their HGH levels in order to support optimal physical performance and muscle mass.
+HGH supplements are particularly popular amongst athletes who want to increase their HGH levels to support optimal physical performance and muscle mass.

-While there are some safety concerns to taking HGH, it can be a useful supplement for aging adults and children and adults with an HGH deficiency.
+While there are some safety concerns to taking HGH, it could be a useful supplement for aging adults and children and adults with an HGH deficiency.
 As for its benefits for adults with healthy levels of HGH, its risks are likely to outweigh its minimal benefits.
 It’s always a good idea to consult with your doctor before taking any new supplements.

 Naturally Boosting HGH: Sleep, Diet, and Exercise